ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 The changes made were:

 * Using `IORef`s and atomic operations instead of `MVar`s:
-  Rock uses a cache, which is potentially accessed and updated from different threads, to e.g. keep track of what queries have already been executed.
+  Rock uses a cache e.g. to keep track of what queries have already been executed.
+  This cache is potentially accessed and updated from different threads.
   Before this change this state was stored in an `MVar`, but since it's only doing fairly simple updates, the atomic operations of `IORef` are sufficient.
 * Being a bit more clever about the automatic parallelisation:
-  At this point in time Rock used a [Haxl](https://github.com/facebook/Haxl)-like automatic parallelisation scheme, running queries done in an `Applicative` context in parallel.
+  We'll get back to this, but at this point in time Rock uses a [Haxl](https://github.com/facebook/Haxl)-like automatic parallelisation scheme, running queries done in an `Applicative` context in parallel.
   The change here is to only trigger parallel query execution if both queries